ikawrakow/ik_llama.cpp/github-data/discussions/258 - Quick-start Guide coming over from llama.cpp and ktransformers!.md

 Any suggestions are appreciated! :-)

+> 👤 **ubergarm** replied on **2025-05-25** at **15:50:57**
+>
+> Hey glad you got it going on your system.
+Thanks a lot for the detailed explanation of the BIOS settings as I don't have access to intel xeon BIOS.
+I had never heard of "node interleaving" option and just assumed that dual socket intel had no equivalent of AMD `NPS0` to present a single numa node for *both* sockets.
+>
+> Right, I watched a good deep dive on AMD Epyc server BIOS on level1techs youtube recently and the AMD engineers basically said "don't use NPS0 unless your workload is not optimized at all" and that is basically the case for all CPU inferencing engines so even though aggregate RAM bandwidth goes down it will likely be the fastest for now.
+>
+> You could compare a single numa node setup with having 1x numa node per socket and running with `numactl --interleave=all llama-server --numa distribute` just to see the difference.
+>
+> So quick possible optimizations thoughts for you given you are running CPU only:
+> 1. Use different number of `--threads 28` and `--threads-batch 56` or something like that as in general PP is more CPU bottle-necked whereas TG is more RAM i/o bottlenecked.
+Generally for PP I would use the number of *total* physical cores across both CPUs and (not counting SMT/hyperthreads) and then for TG go with the number for a single CPU.
+You can adjust from there for your specific setup.
+> 2. In general I would advise *against* any of those "128k" versions of the model as they are basically the same model but the GGUF has baked in the yarn options to run in 4x mode which the qwen official version does *not* enable on purpose and also puts a big warning on their model card that *this can degrade performance* if your prompts tend to be shorter than 32k when usin 4x yarn mode.
+Given you're getting only 30ish tok/sec PP I can't imaging you want to wait around for big 32k+ prompt lengths so just get a normal GGUF or override the yarn back to normal mode as the baked in ~40k context is plenty for most people unless they know what they are doing and really need that 32k+ context on almost every prompt. haha...
+> 3. Linux *might* be a little faster but given you are fully in RAM you're not fighting the mmap swapping business on windows which is supposedly slower than native linux page cache.
+If your CPUs have a mix of P cores and E cores you might be able to play around pinning threads to P cores and all that jazz but it is probably a lot of fuss especially in windows.
+Linux might do a better job of thread allocation on newer kernels, but just speculating wildly.
+> 4. You can probably get a boost using q8_0 for ctk/ctv kv-cache quantization as the default is f16. f16 is typically faster on cuda GPUs but takes more VRAM. q8 is generally faster on CPU than f16 and also gives the side benefit of taking less RAM. psure ik's fork will re-pack the q8_0 kv-cache under the hood for generally better performance (and old PR allows you to turn that off if you really wanted to a/b test that on your specific rig).
+That would be adding` -ctk q8_0 -ctv q8_0` to your command.
+> 5. Add `-fmoe` for fused moe as this version of qwen3moe supports that psure and may give some benefits even on CPU.
+> 6. For actual use you probably want to use `-c 32768` for a reasonable amount of context given this is a thinking model.
+Though at your speeds you may want to just include `/no_think` at the beginning of your prompts or whatever the secret word is to disable thinking for speed up at the cost of worse performance on logic/coding responses.
+> 7. Finally, you might consider going with a Q4 model or rolling your own iq4_ks model as having smaller weights will likely speed up TG with similar PP (or slightly slower depending on exact quant).
+I know you have enough RAM to hold the big models, but it might be worth it for you to get a little more speed given you have no GPU at all.
+>
+> Have fun tweaking!

 > 👤 **cfelicio** replied on **2025-05-28** at **17:55:56**
 >
 > Thanks for providing such a detailed reply, this has been super helpful!
 I ended up spending some more time on this, and wanted to share my results: